Professor Harry G West

 I am a socio-cultural anthropologist with expertise in political anthropology and the anthropology of food, farming and agrarian society.
 I have conducted research in Africa, as well as in Europe and North America.
 I am currently working on food, heritage and memory, with a focus on artisan cheesemaking.

-I am Co-Director of the Centre for Rural Policy Research.
+I am Co-Director of the Centre for Rural Policy Research, and Coordinator of the Food Studies Network.

 Research group links